Skip to main content

 The activity log shows the most recent entries for your workspace:

-• Mobile — up to 30 entries (reduced for performance)
+• Mobile — up to 30 entries per page (reduced for performance)

 Entries are sorted newest-first.
 If you need to find older events, use the date range filter to narrow the window and surface entries that fall outside the default view.